Aident17/portfolio/README.md

 Aiden Tsui's portfolio

-this is a collection of prpjects that i have been a part of
+this is a collection of projects that i have been a part of

 languages